 How Long Do Braces Hurt After Tightening?

 This is completely unique to the individual but normally patients experience slight discomfort for 1-3 days after the appointment.
-After the first six months of having your braces fitted, soreness and discomfort tends to reduce after each appointment.
+After the first six months of having your braces fitted, soreness and discomfort tend to reduce after each appointment.

-9 Tips for Braces Pain Relief
+9 Tips for Braces Pain Relief After Adjustments

 You may feel some pain when the braces are changed and adjusted - this includes tightening braces, bending or as needed, replacing the wires - but there are ways to get pain relief:

-2) Over-the-counter pain relief medicine
+2) Take over-the-counter pain relief medicine

 When taking over-the-counter medicine, make sure you read the instructions and follow the dosage instructions carefully.